-The Board, on the Audit Committee's advice, recommends the re-appointment of Davidson, as auditors of the Corporation.
-The appointment of Davidson must be approved by a majority of the votes cast on the matter at the Meeting.
+The Board recommends the appointment of PwC as auditor of the Corporation.
+The appointment of PwC must be approved by a majority of the votes cast on the matter at the Meeting.
 The auditor will be in office until the next annual Shareholders' meeting or until a successor is named.